geothm/spring-fundamentals/src/main/resources/exercises.md

 5. Create BeanInterface interface with a method interfaceMethod() which will be implemented by ImplementationBean1, ImplementationBean2, ImplementationBean3. - implement interfaceMethod() to print a different message Create DelegatorBean which will inject a List of BeanInterface and call interfaceMethod() on each of them.

+---

+AOP 1.
+Create a java class with a method.
+Add an interface for that method.
+Add a spring bean that implements the interface.
+The bean should delegate to the plain java class method.
+Add a client spring bean that uses the interface.